joseph-flinn/site/frontend/posts/retro-failure-withering-friendships.md

 ---
-title: "[Manager Retro] Failure - Withering Personal Friendships"
+title: "Failure - Withering Personal Friendships"
+series: "Manager Retro"
 slug: retro-failure-withering-friendships
 published: 2024-06-17
 description: >
   Discussing my largest failure in my journey from engineer to manager.

 ---

 The darkside of having a growth mindset is that there is far more attention and focus put on the failures to grow from than celebrating the successes.
 However, the I think it balances out since the